robbiemu/aclarai/docs/components/ui_system.md

 python -m aclarai_ui.main
 ```

-### Simulation vs. Integration
+### Backend Integration

+The UI service integrates directly with the `Tier1ImportSystem` located in the `aclarai-shared` library.
+This direct-call approach simplifies development by avoiding the need for an intermediate REST API.

+-   **Import Process**: When a user uploads files through the Import Panel, the UI backend calls the `Tier1ImportSystem.import_file()` method for each file.
+-   **Status Display**: The `import_file()` method returns a structured `ImportResult` object.
+The UI uses the `status` and `message` fields of this object to provide real-time, detailed feedback to the user in the "Live Import Queue" (e.g., `SUCCESS`, `IGNORED`, `ERROR`).
--   **Initial Implementation:** The UI service was initially scaffolded with **simulated backend functions** (e.g., `simulate_plugin_orchestrator`).
-This allows for frontend development and testing before the real backend logic is complete.
+-   **Simulations**: During early development, the UI can be run with simulated backend functions.
+This allows for frontend work to proceed even if the core import logic is not yet complete.
+These simulations are replaced with direct calls to the `Tier1ImportSystem` for full integration.
--   **Full Integration:** As backend components are developed, these simulations are replaced with direct calls to the real import orchestrator and other functions in the `aclarai-shared` library.